AlarkiusJay/Quillosofi/README.md

 If you use windows, click the ".exe" file to download!
 > If Windows SmartScreen warns you, hit **More info → Run anyway** — Quillosofi is unsigned but open source.
 The whole codebase is right here.

-Mac Users, click on the ".dmg" or ".blockmap" file to download

-Linux users, you can click the ".appimage" or ".Deb" to download to your system.
 > Mac and Linux will also get a warning.
 Click run anyways if you want to install it.
 ---